Debunking the Myths about LGBTQI Parents

-- LGBT parents are more likely to have experience with discrimination, being a member of a marginalized group
+- LGBTQI parents are more likely to have experience with discrimination, being a member of a marginalized group

-- LGBT people may have experience with family conflict, loss, and/or difficult family relationships, which could help them help children to navigate similar challenges
+- LGBTQI people may have experience with family conflict, loss, and/or difficult family relationships, which could help them help children to navigate similar challenges

-- LGBT people may display significant open-mindedness and a deep appreciation for the importance of unconditional love and acceptance, which could be invaluable in supporting their own child’s individuality
+- LGBTQI people may display significant open-mindedness and a deep appreciation for the importance of unconditional love and acceptance, which could be invaluable in supporting their own child’s individuality

 To conclude, all a child really needs in this world is unconditional, unwavering love.
-It really doesn’t matter whether you are a hetrosexual couple, a single parent, same-sex parents.
+It really doesn’t matter whether you are a heterosexual couple, a single parent, same-sex parents.

 If you are thinking about starting a family through surrogacy or have any questions regarding gestational IVF, contact us here.